 How does child sponsoring work?

-At Integral School the full monthly school fees are ₦ 7.500 (€ 15), which we need to provide school supplies, pay the teachers and keep the school running.
+Due to serious economic problems and high inflation in Nigeria, the cost of books and other study materials has gone up.
+At Integral School, a monthly school fees equivalent of (€ 18), is now needed to provide school supplies, pay the teachers, and keep the school running.
 This is an amount many families can’t afford.
-Therefore, we ask sponsors to contribute € 12 and the underprivilege family to contribute the remaining € 3 monthly.
+Therefore, we ask sponsors to contribute € 15 and the underprivilege family to contribute the remaining € 3 monthly.
 We don’t want sponsors to pay the full school fees of the child they sponsor, because it’s important for parents to also have a sense of ownership towards the education of their child.

 What happens when I start sponsoring a child?

 • Sponsors receive a picture of the child, with the name and a short profile.
 Every year we send sponsors a new picture and an update on how the child is doing.

 • Sponsors can also send a picture twice a year to the child.